 Senior notes.
 In connection with the Acquisition on June 1, 2010, the Company closed a placement of \$200,000 aggregate principal amount of senior notes.
-The notes are general unsecured, unsubordinated obligations of the Company and mature on June 1, 2018.
-Interest on the notes compounds semi-annually and accrues at the rate of 11.0% per annum.
+On November 15, 2010, the Company completed an exchange with the holders of the senior notes pursuant to which the previously existing notes (sold in June 2010 pursuant to Rule 144A and Regulation S of the Securities Act of 1933, as amended (the "Securities Act")) were exchanged for an equal amount of newly issued senior notes, which have been registered under the Securities Act.
+The senior notes are general unsecured, unsubordinated obligations of the Company and mature on June 1, 2018.
+Interest on the notes is paid semi-annually and accrues at the rate of 11.0% per annum.
 On or after June 1, 2014, the Company may redeem all, or from time-to-time, a part of the senior notes at redemption prices (expressed as a percentage of principal amount) ranging from 105.5% to 100.0% plus accrued and unpaid interest on the senior notes.
 Prior to June 1, 2013, the Company may on any one or more occasions redeem up to 40.0% of the original principal amount of the notes using the proceeds of certain equity offerings at a redemption price of 111.0% of the principal amount thereof, plus any accrued and unpaid interest.
-As of August 1, 2010, our \$200,000 of senior notes had an approximate fair value of \$206,500 based on quoted market price.
+As of October 31, 2010, our \$200,000 of senior notes had an approximate fair value of \$219,500 based on quoted market price.